john-cd/rust_howto/bk/src/code_organization/modules.md

 Modules{{hi:Modules}} are Rust's way of organizing code within a crate (a binary or a library){{hi:Crate}}.
 Modules are containers that help:

-- Group related code - keep functions, structs, enums, etc., that work together in one place.
+- Group related code - keep functions, structs, enums, etc., that work together in one place,
-- Control visibility - decide which parts of your code are public (usable outside the module) and which are private implementation details.
+- Control visibility - decide which parts of your code are public (usable outside the module) and which are private implementation details,
 - Create namespaces - avoid naming conflicts by putting items into distinct scopes.

 Modules form a tree that originates in the "crate root file" (usually `src/lib.rs` for a library crate or `src/main.rs` for a binary crate).
 In the crate root file, you can declare modules.
 In turn, in each module, you can nest other modules, and so on.